Nomair/open-chat/README.md

 ![Product Name Screen Shot][product-screenshot]

-An open chat room without registration;  to join the room, the user needs to enter an identification (nickname); When entering the Chat room, the list of messages already sent in this room is being displayed in increasing order; During the conversation, the user can view new messages sent and also be alerted when another user enters/or leaves the Chat; The user can leave the chat at any time, through a logoff button.
-When exiting the application without logging off, the user remains logged on and able to send messages when he returns to the application;
+An open chat room without registration;  to join the room, the user needs to enter an identification (nickname); When entering the Chat room, the list of messages already sent in this room is displayed in ascending order; during the conversation, the user can view new messages sent and also be alerted when another user enters or leaves the Chat; the user can leave the chat at any time, through an Exit button.
+If the user closes the browser/tab without hitting the  Exit button his session will be active for 24 hours where he can rejoin the chat before the session got expired.

 ### Main Points